 Best of luck to you, and may your portfolio go TO THE MOON!

 If you enjoyed this blog, please feel free to share and send some bitcoin in appreciation to my Bitcoin Address:

 Disclaimer: This answer is offered as opinion and is not a recommendation on investing.
 Please consult knowledgeable advisors and professionals you trust when seeking investment advice.
-I currently own BTCS, and just exited a position in RIOT.
-I also own some Bitcoin and Litecoin.
+I currently own BTCS, I also own some Bitcoin and Litecoin.